Career Timeline of Damian Lillard: Major Achievements and Milestones

 2012: Drafted by Portland Trail Blazers

-In 2012, Damian Lillard was selected as the sixth overall pick in the NBA draft by the Portland Trail Blazers.
+In 2012, Damian Lillard was selected with the sixth overall pick in the NBA draft by the Portland Trail Blazers.

-In 2012, Damian Lillard, widely regarded as a top point guard prospect, decided to forgo his senior season and enter the NBA draft, finishing his college career as the No. 2 scorer in Weber State history and the No. 5 scorer in Big Sky history.
+In 2012, widely regarded as the top point guard prospect in the country, Damian Lillard decided to skip his senior season to enter the NBA draft, finishing his college career as the No. 2 scorer in Weber State history (1,934 points) and the No. 5 scorer in Big Sky history.

 2012: 2,000th NBA Field Goal

-In 2013, Damian Lillard revived the Never Worry Picnic in Brookfield Park after his standout rookie season.
-The East Oakland event was discontinued when he was at age 12.
+In 2013, Lillard revived the Never Worry Picnic in Brookfield Park after his standout rookie season.

 December 19, 2014: Career-High 43 Points